sgarg5858/lazy-loading/README.md

   3-lazy-loading-component-only-has-issues

-  Here we tried lazy loading a component directly.
+  Here we will try lazy loading a component directly.
   We have a Skill module  which exports Skill component , which our HomeModule imports, thats why it ends up in lazy loaded home module, but we dont want this skill module at that time, we can further lazy load this.

   We will lazy load a component